 How to Do Heel Taps (Step-by-Step)

 1. Set your starting position.
 Lie face-up on a mat with your knees bent and feet flat on the floor.
-Your feet should be about 6-8 inches from your glutes, close enough that you can reach your heels when you side-bend.
+Your feet should be about 6 to 8 inches from your glutes, close enough that you can reach your heels when you side-bend.
 Place your arms straight at your sides, palms facing down.
 Now lift your head, neck, and shoulder blades off the mat into a slight crunch.
 Hold that position.
 This is where you stay for the entire set.

 2. Reach toward your right heel.
 Keeping your shoulder blades elevated, laterally flex your torso to the right.
 Slide your right hand along the floor (or just above it) toward your right heel or ankle.
 The movement is a short side bend.
-Your whole torso shifts sideways, not forward.
+Your whole torso shifts sideways, and not forward.
 You should feel a contraction in your right oblique as you reach.
 Touch or tap the heel, then return to center.

 3. Return to center.
 Come back to the neutral crunch position with control.
 Don't drop your shoulders to the mat.
 Don't lift higher.
 Just return to the starting position and pause for a beat.